iafilius/ElectronicFlySwatter-Upgrade/README.md

 # Solution

     * Buy the right type!
-The one-layer grid is the best for catching the biggest and smallest, but the also most dangerous for you and children.
+The one-layer grid is the best for catching the biggest, smallest and cleaning, but the also most dangerous for you and children.
-    * Upgrade the fly swatter to get more punch, and make sure bigger insects got the message, and get get killed, or do not longer return when hit just once. (this is what we start to talk about)
+    * Upgrade the fly swatter to get more punch, and make sure bigger insects got the message, and get either killed or at least do not longer return when hit just once. (this is what we start to talk about)

 # Goals